mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 To use giscus you will need to [install the app](https://github.com/apps/giscus) to your GitHub repository.

 The next step is to go to <https://giscus.app> and fill out the desired settings.
-This will generate a javascript, which will provide you with some of the settings you will need to configure things below.
+This will generate JavaScript that will provide you with the settings you will need to configure things below.

 You'll need to ensure you've added the following to `_config.yml`: